-They leave a slime trail wherever they go.
-So, you may notice shiny lines on your plants or on the ground early in the morning.
-Those are called slug trails, and are a sure sign that slugs are present.
+They leave a trail of slime wherever they go.
+So, you may notice shiny lines on your plants or on the ground early in the morning, even if you don’t see any slugs.

 Slugs are slimy, soft bodied, ugly looking things.
 They actually look a lot like snails without the shell on their backs.

-They can be brown, black or gray in color, and different sizes depending on the species.
-The slugs in my garden are usually about 1″ long, but some types can get much larger than that.
+They can be brown, black, or gray in color, and different sizes depending on the species.
+The ones in my garden are usually about 1″ long, but some types can get much larger than that.

-Though most types of slugs are hermaphroditic (i.e.: they have both female and male reproductive organs), they still need a mate in order to reproduce.
-But this also means that every single slug is capable of laying eggs.
+Though most types of slugs are hermaphroditic (i.e.: they have both female and male reproductive organs), they still need a mate to reproduce.
+But this also means that every single one of them is capable of laying eggs.
 Yikes!

-Adult slugs lay their eggs in moist areas, like in under rocks, in compost, mulch, or the soil.
-In ideal conditions, slug eggs take about 2 weeks to hatch.
-Otherwise, they will sit in dormancy until the conditions are favorable for them to hatch.
+Adults lay their eggs in moist areas, like under rocks or logs, and in compost or mulch.
+In an ideal environment, they take about 2 weeks to hatch.
+Otherwise, they will sit dormant until the conditions are favorable.

-Slugs will rest during hot and dry periods, and will stop feeding and mating until it becomes cool and damp again.
-But in favorable conditions, their population can explode very quickly.
+Slugs will rest during hot and dry periods, and will stop feeding and mating until it’s cool and damp again.
+When that happens, their population can explode very quickly.

 What Do Slugs Eat?